jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ##<a name="footnote-section"></a> Find and normalize footnote markers and texts

-One of the trickiest bits to untangle, is the infuriating editorial convention of restarting the foonote numbering with each new page.
+One of the trickiest bits to untangle, is the infuriating editorial convention of restarting the footnote numbering with each new page.
 This makes it hard to associate a footnote text (page-bound data), with a footnote marker (charter-bound data).
 Before we can do that we have to ensure that each footnote text that appears at the bottom of the page, appears in our sourcefile on its own separate line with no leading white-space.
 And that __none__ of the footnote markers within the text appears at the beginning of a line.
 And we must ensure that every footnote string, "(1)" for example, appears __exactly__ twice on a page: once as an in-text marker, and once at the bottom for the footnote text.
 The following script reports the page number of any page that fails that test, along with a list of the footnote strings it found on that page.

 ```python
 fin = open("your_current_source_file.txt", 'r')